-Domestic Violence Attorney Lebanon & Mt Juliet TN
+Domestic Assault Attorney Lebanon & Mt Juliet TN

-If you or someone you know is confronted with domestic assault charges, we will act as your personal advocates and defend your case to ensure your rights and privileges are protected and that your circumstance resolves to the best solution possible.
-We provide our experienced investigators for the service of our clients to assure the best representation.
-Our firm has successfully battled the arbitrary imposition of the above penalties by the government.
+If you or someone you know is confronted with Domestic Assault or Aggravated Domestic Assault charges, we will act as your personal advocates.
+We will defend your case and ensure that your rights and privileges are protected.
+It is our mission that your individual circumstance is resolved to the best solution possible.
+We provide our experienced investigators for our clients to ensure the best representation.
+Our firm has successfully battled the arbitrary imposition of the penalties by the government.
 Our recognition that every person deserves the very best defense makes the just treatment of each client and the successful resolution of each case a priority in our firm.

-By the Tennessee Annotated Code, assault can happen in a variety of ways.
+Per the Tennessee Annotated Code, Assault can happen in a variety of ways.
 A person is said to commit assault when they:

 - Intentionally, knowingly or recklessly cause bodily injury to another;

 - Intentionally or knowingly cause another to reasonably fear imminent bodily injury; or

 - Intentionally or knowingly cause physical contact with another and a reasonable person would regard the contact as extremely offensive or provocative.

 Domestic assault is said to occur when the assault (as outlined above) is committed on a household or a family member.
 Under Tennessee law, a family or household member is defined as:

 - A person related by blood or marriage;

 - A person that the defendant lives with or has lived with in the past;